 Can you double peanut brittle recipe?

-You can double a peanut brittle recipe, but it becomes more difficult because it takes longer to cook, may alter the peanut brittle recipe temperature, and then you have to work quickly to add the additional ingredients.
-Be sure to have all your ingredients measured and ready to go, along with the baking sheets and other supplies.
+You can double a peanut brittle recipe, but it becomes more difficult because it takes longer to cook and may alter the peanut brittle recipe temperature.

 (Trust me, we tried other candy recipes without the thermometer a few weeks ago and it did not work out.
 At all.)